Kiffy Rubbo

-Kristin "Kiffy" Dattilo Rubbo (1944–1980) was an Australian gallery director and curator.
+Kristin "Kiffy" Dattilo Rubbo (28 December 1943 – 1980) was an Australian gallery director and curator.

 Early life and education

 Rubbo was born in Melbourne to artist Ellen Rubbo and professor of microbiology Sydney Dattilo Rubbo.
-She had three siblings, academic architect Anna Rubbo, bookseller Mark Rubbo (b1948) and artist and filmmaker Michael Rubbo (b1938).
+She had three siblings, academic architect Anna Rubbo, bookseller Mark Rubbo (born 1948) and artist and filmmaker Michael Rubbo (born 1938).
 Rubbo's family had strong connections to the arts.
 Her mother was a painter, and regularly exhibited in the Art Gallery of New South Wales and the Victorian state galleries.
 Her father also had an interest in the arts, especially painting, sculpture and the theatre.
 Her Italian-born grandfather Antonio Dattilo Rubbo was an artist and well-known art teacher.
 He taught at the (Royal) Art Society of New South Wales where he was also a council-member.
 While a teenager, Rubbo studied drama in New York.
 Rubbo graduated with a Bachelor of Arts from the University of Melbourne in 1965.